Pathophysiology of Parkinson's disease: BBB breakdown

 The fifth proposed major mechanism for cell death is the breakdown of the blood–brain barrier (BBB).
 The BBB has three cell types which tightly regulate the flow of molecules in and out of the brain: endothelial cells, pericytes, and astrocytes.
 In neurodegenerative diseases, BBB breakdown has been measured and identified in specific regions of the brain, including the substantia nigra in Parkinson's disease and hippocampus in Alzheimer's disease.
+Neuroinflammation causes the blood-brain barrier (BBB) to become more permeable, allowing dangerous substances and inflammatory cells to enter the brain and interfere with metabolic functions.

-Protein aggregates or cytokines from neuroinflammation may interfere with cell receptors and alter their function in the BBB.
-Most notably, vascular endothelial growth factor (VEGF) and VEGF receptors are thought to be dysregulated in neurodegenerative diseases.
-The interaction between the VEGF protein and its receptors leads to cell proliferation, but is believed to be disrupted in Parkinson's disease and Alzheimer's disease.
-This then causes cells to stop growing and therefore, prevents new capillary formation via angiogenesis.
+Vascular endothelial growth factor (VEGF) and VEGF receptors and dopamine signaling are considered critical to vascular and neural health.
+Interaction between the VEGF protein and its receptors regulates the proliferation, migration, and survival of endothelial cells.
+Disruption can interfere with cell growth and prevent new capillary formation via angiogenesis.
 Cell receptor disruption can also affect the ability for cells to adhere to one another with adherens junctions.
 Without new capillary formation, the existing capillaries break down and cells start to dissociate from each other.
-This in turn leads to the breakdown of gap junctions.
+This in turn leads to the breakdown of gap-junctions.
 Gap junctions in endothelial cells in the BBB help prevent large or harmful molecules from entering the brain by regulating the flow of nutrients to the brain.
-However, as gap junctions break down, plasma proteins are able to enter in extracellular matrix the brain.
+However, as gap junctions break down, plasma proteins are able to pass through into the brain.
 This mechanism is also known as vascular leakiness, where capillary degeneration leads to blood and blood proteins "leaking" into the brain.
 Vascular leakiness can eventually cause neurons to alter their function and shift towards apoptotic behavior or cell death.